 In this article, she focuses on wedding photography but utilizes tools that can be applied to any photography business.
 She covers the importance of working with vendors and how you can use your own images to grab and attract new clientele.

 The article is packed with useful tips and information to level up your marketing strategy.
-You can and should read the full piece here.

 RELATED POST: How Much Do Photographers Make?